bryntum/chronograph/src/guides/AdvancedFeatures.md

 This is of course can be solved by simply having an extra identifier for the input.
 However, when pretty much all the identifiers need to have this behavior, this means doubling the number of identifiers.
 In Bryntum Gantt, for the project with 10k tasks and 5k dependencies we have roughly 500k of identifiers, doubling all of them would mean the number would be 1M, which is a significant pressure on browser.

-Instead, we introduce a special [[Effect]] for the user input - [[ProposedOrPrevious]].
+Instead, we introduce a special [[Effect|effect]] for the user input - [[ProposedOrPrevious]].
 Yielding this effect returns either a user input for the identifier being calculated, or, if there's no input, its previous value.

 If an identifier does not yield this effect, it becomes a purely computed value.
 If it does, and returns its value unmodified, it becomes a variable.
 It can also yield this effect, but return some processed value, based on extra data.
 This can be seen as validating user input: